 From flight simulators and a junior pilot program to an exhibit on navy aircraft and a chance to see what life was like for sailors, the over 1,000-foot-long floating museum offers hours of entertainment and education.

 Avalon Canyon, Catalina Island

-If you love spending time outdoors but don’t love the idea of a strenuous hike, you’re in luck at Avalon Canyon.
+If you love spending time outdoors but don’t love the idea of a strenuous hike, you’re in luck at Avalon Canyon in Catalina Island.
 Located near the town of Avalon, the canyon is home to Wrigley Mansion, built by former Chicago Cubs owner William Wrigley.
 The mansion is built in a Georgian Revival style and is home to the Wrigley Memorial Botanical Garden, where many endangered plant species thrive.

 Also in the canyon on Catalina Island are the Lover’s Cove Marine Preserve, where you can snorkel, kayak, or paddleboard, and the Hermit Gulch Trailhead, which serves as the starting point for the popular Lone Tree Point Hike.
+The spot is perfect for couples on a California honeymoon.
 You can view nearly the entire island if you’re willing to make the almost 1,500-foot elevation gain to the top.